prepor/condo/README.md

     echo '{:spec {:Image "nginx:oops-alpine"} :deploy [:After 5]}' > /tmp/condo_specs/nginx.edn

 Oops, there is a typo and we have an error "Tag oops-alpine not found in repository" and current state now is TryAgainNext.
-Condo will try to deploy this spec untill it is successful or new specification arrives.
+Condo will try to deploy this spec until it is successful or new specification arrives.
 And note that we still have nginx:1.11.5-alpine being running.
 It's because we've specified `:deploy [:After 5]` option, and a new container tries to start in parallel with the previous one.

 Let's fix the typo: